How to get your driving licence

 This is our simple, step-by-step guide to learning to drive and getting your full UK driving licence

-If you're thinking about learning to drive, take it from all the team here at Auto Express that we highly recommend it.
+If you're considering learning to drive, take it from all of us here at Auto Express that we highly recommend it.
 Mainly because having a full UK driving licence opens doors which lead to awesome road trips, exciting B road jaunts and a life-long love affair with cars.
 Perhaps more importantly, it also makes you more attractive to employers and presents you with a level of freedom no other mode of transport can match.